 When I first created this item, it was just for upper elementary students.
 Then 1st and 2nd grade teachers asked for a primary variation, and I worked with them to create a variety of additional pages.
 Now you can choose between two different cover styles and over a dozen inside pages to create your own customized journal!

 If you want specific, step-by-step directions for teaching students to set goals and create action plans, check out my Classroom Goal Setting ebook.
 Because the ebook and the student journal work so well together, I have packaged them together in a cost-saving bundle.
 You can preview those items in full by following the links in the Goal Setting and Data Tracking Combo description in my TpT store.

 What if all teachers at your school taught their students about goal setting and helped them track their progress?
 What an amazing difference that could make!
-My Goals and Data Tracking School Site License will make it easy to share these resources with all teachers, and there are so many journal options that each teacher will be able to create a unique data tracking journal for his or her class.
-By the way, in case you didn't know, TpT does accept purchase orders from schools.
+My Goals and Data Tracking School Site License will make it easy for all teachers in one school to have access to these resources.
+In case you didn't know, TpT does accept purchase orders from schools.